aenniw/ctf-stash/challenges.reply.com-21/ASKeeshetta/README.md

 ```

-- dumping all the images revealed that on of them was not encoded `5eb92a061cd3c50928641e3b3d05380b.jpg` and also contains `URL` set in metadata
+- dumping all the images revealed that one of them was not encoded `5eb92a061cd3c50928641e3b3d05380b.jpg` and also contains `URL` set in metadata.
+Submitting this URL to the "debug" endpoint as hinted in the `aboutus` endpoint reveals the flag.

 ```bash
 exiftool ./dumps/5eb92a061cd3c50928641e3b3d05380b.jpg # URL                             : /top_actors/leeno_bunphy.jpg